RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 - **UUIDs in Drupal Configuration**:
   - Drupal’s configuration management system assigns Universally Unique Identifiers (UUIDs) to configuration entities (e.g., content types, fields, or roles) to track them across environments.
-  - When a recipe includes configuration files (e.g., `node.type.blog.yml`) with a UUID, applying that recipe to a new site could conflict if the site’s database already contains a configuration entity with the same UUID or if the configuration name (e.g., `node.type.blog`) already exists but with a different UUID.
+  - When a recipe includes configuration files (e.g., `node.type.article.yml`) with a UUID, applying that recipe to a new site could conflict if the site’s database already contains a configuration entity with the same UUID or if the configuration name (e.g., `node.type.article`) already exists but with a different UUID.

 - **Potential Issues**:
   - If the UUID in the recipe’s configuration file matches an existing UUID in the site’s database but the configuration differs, Drupal may throw an error or overwrite the existing configuration.